polyipseity/information/general/cluster analysis.md

 Typical cluster models include:

-- connectivity models ::: For example, the [hierarchical clustering](hierarchical%20clustering.md) builds or divides into clusters based on distance connectivity.
+- connectivity models ::@:: For example, the [hierarchical clustering](hierarchical%20clustering.md) builds or divides into clusters based on distance connectivity.
-- centroid models ::: For example, the [k-means clustering](k-means%20clustering.md) represents each cluster by its mean vector.
+- centroid models ::@:: For example, the [k-means clustering](k-means%20clustering.md) represents each cluster by its mean vector.

 ## applications

-Clustering are used in {{many fields}}, and can be used for {{compressing, summarizing, or understanding}} data.
+Clustering are used in {@{many fields}@}, and can be used for {@{compressing, summarizing, or understanding}@} data.

 ## references